mk-5/fjira/README.md

 ![Fjira First Run](demo_first_run.gif)

-Fjira workspace is a set of jira configuration data, and it's store in simple json file under `~/.fjira` directory.
+Fjira workspace is a set of jira configuration data, and it's kept in simple json file under `~/.fjira` directory.
 You can switch within multiple workspaces using `fjira workspace` command.

 ```shell
 fjira workspace
 ```

-It will open a fuzzy finder with all already configured workspaces.
+It will open a fuzzy finder with all available workspaces.
 In order to create a new workspace you need to use following command:

 ```shell